Rebuild Connection and Trust with Couples Counseling in Denver

 - Healing from Infidelity, by Michele Weiner-Davis

 Affairs comes in all forms and sizes.
-And the way that people view an affair and its impact on a marriage can fall on a wide spectrum – from that of a superficial misstep that needs to be worked through and understood, to that of the ultimate threat to the relationship from which there seems to be no return.
+The way that people view an affair and its impact on a marriage can fall on a wide spectrum – from that of a superficial misstep that needs to be worked through and understood, to that of the ultimate threat to the relationship from which there seems to be no return.

 Often an initial goal in counseling is to create safety and stability to manage the crisis, and foster more open and honest expression of emotions so that each partner can be heard in a more balanced way.
-I use a structured approach to meet the couple where they are, and work in a collaborative manner to provide the space and language needed to work through common themes found in recovering from an affair.

 - Rebuilding trust and reducing suspicion